elastic/elastic-agent/testing/README.md

 * `cluster-digest.yml` - a sensitive YAML containing all required endpoints and credentials to be passed to tests in the next step.

 3. Run tests:
-It's now always easy to run the tests locally because we can already have an elastic-agent installed on our machine.
+It's not always easy to run the tests locally because we can already have an elastic-agent installed on our machine.
 Proposal: Let's use devContainers for better experience(for development and troubleshooting).

 Install `Remote Development` extension for VSCode.